 The beautiful temple opened in the spring of 1953.
 It attracts a slew of visitors worldwide.
 Visiting hours are daily from 9:00 a.m. to 7:30 p.m. throughout the year.
 It’s hard to believe that this temple is in the suburbs of Chicago, and it’s one of those places that will “wow” you and will leave you feeling peace and serenity as you explore.

 Insider Tips: The Mandir House of God is open for all people of any religion.
-The tour is free and you will want to have around 60 to 90 minutes so that you can enjoy everything.
+The tour is free, and you will want to have around 60 to 90 minutes so that you can enjoy everything.
 There is a noted dress code.
-Although the dress code is casual, there are a few rules to follow including no sleeveless shirts, no shorts, and no short skirts.
+Although the dress code is casual, there are a few rules to follow, including no sleeveless shirts, no shorts, and no short skirts.
 If you wear a skirt, it should fall below the knee.
 Women should also have covered shoulders and wrists.
-If you show up without the appropriate attire, they request that you wear one of their wraps which will be provided to you in the Haveli.
+If you show up without the appropriate attire, they request that you wear one of their wraps provided to you in the Haveli.
 You will also need to remove your shows as they are not allowed in any of the buildings.
 There is a shoe rack in the Haveli area where your shoes can be kept as you explore.

 In Bartlett, Illinois, BAPS Shri Swaminarayan Mandir of Chicago is at 1851 S. IL Route 59 on Pramukh Swami Road.
 If you’re not in Chicago, other locations across North America include Atlanta, Houston, Los Angeles, Robbinsville, and Toronto.